-We are more confident in our projections of mean temperature than those of rainfall.
+We are more confident in the projections of mean temperature than those for rainfall.

-By 2030, annual average temperatures over South Australia are projected to increase by at least 0.6°C in the south through to about 1.0°C in the north, relative to the climate around 1990 (Figure 2).
+By 2030, annual average temperatures over Victoria are projected to increase by at least 0.6°C, relative to the climate around 1990 (Figure 2).

-By 2070 this increase is around 1.5°C across the state under a low-emission scenario or 3°C under a high-emission scenario.
+By 2070, this increase is at least 1.0°C under a low emission scenario, and at least 2.5°C under a high emission scenario.
+Less warming is expected in coastal regions.

-Less warming is expected along the coast.
-Projected warming for summer, spring and autumn is similar to the annual increase, but slightly less for winter.
+Projected warming during spring and autumn is similar to the annual increase, but slightly greater for summer and slightly less for winter.

-Figure 2: Best estimate (50th percentile of model projections) for South Australian annual mean temperature change (°C) for 2030, 2050 and 2070 using low, medium and high greenhouse gas emission scenarios.
+Figure 2: Best estimate (50th percentile of model projections) for Victorian annual mean temperature change (°C) for 2030, 2050 and 2070 using low, medium and high greenhouse gas emission scenarios.